 Income and wealth are an important aspect of opportunity.
-Less generational wealth can impact a families' ability to pay for higher education or start a business.
+Less generational wealth can impact a family's ability to pay for higher education or start a business.
 Not being able to access and build wealth in these and other ways continues to widen the wealth gap.
-The Opportunity Index measures economic wellbeing using three measures.
+The Opportunity Index measures economic well-being using three measures.
 These are homeownership rates, child poverty, and access to financial institutions.

 The map shows the homeownership rate in each census tract.

 Wealth is closely connected to homeownership.
 People of color have not had the opportunity to accumulate and pass along wealth through housing the same way white people have.
 This is due to the impact of redlining and other exclusionary housing practices.
 These practices included forcing people of color into specific neighborhoods and denying them mortgages to buy homes.
 Those segregated areas had lower property values and often experienced disinvestment.
 Thus, even if families of color were able to buy a home, it would be worth less, limiting their ability to accumulate wealth.